docling-project/docling-workshops/workshops/2025_08_29/README.md

-# AI_Dev
+# AI_dev

 _Link to this workshop: <https://ibm.biz/aidev-docling>_

-The Docling team is joining the [AI_Dev](https://events.linuxfoundation.org/ai-dev-europe/) conference with two sessions as well as lots of networking opportunities at the LFAI booth.
+The Docling team is joining the [AI_dev](https://events.linuxfoundation.org/ai-dev-europe/) conference with two sessions as well as lots of networking opportunities at the LFAI booth.

 - 💬 [Docling: Get Your Documents Ready for Gen AI](https://aideveu2025.sched.com/event/25Tts/docling-get-your-documents-ready-for-gen-ai-michele-dolfi-peter-staar-ibm-research?iframe=no&w=100%25&sidebar=yes&bg=no)
 - 🛠️ [Technical Workshop: Meet Docling: The “Pandas” for Document AI](https://aideveu2025.sched.com/event/279gj/technical-workshop-meet-docling-the-pandas-for-document-ai-peter-staar-cesar-berrospi-ibm-research?iframe=no&w=100%25&sidebar=yes&bg=no)